-Accounting Policies Accounting policies continued IFRS 17 Insurance Contracts Annual periods beginning on or after 1 January 2023 IFRS 17 creates one accounting model for all insurance contracts in all jurisdictions that apply IFRS " IFRS 17 requires an entity to measure insurance contracts using updated estimates and assumptions that reflect the timing of cash flows and take into account any uncertainty relating to insurance contracts. " The financial statements of an entity will reflect the time value of money in estimated payments required to settle incurred claims. " Insurance contracts are required to be measured based only on the obligations created by the contracts.
-"An entity will be required to recognise profits as an insurance service is delivered, rather than on receipt of premiums. " This standard replaces IFRS 4 Insurance Contracts.
-The standard is not expected to have a material impact An entity that elects to apply the amendment applies it when it first applies IFRS 17 on the Group.
-The amendment permits entities that first apply IFRS 17 and IFRS 9 at the same time to present comparative information about a financial asset as if the classification and measurement requirements of IFRS 9 had been applied to that financial asset before.
+IFRS Effective date Executive summary IFRS 17 Insurance Contracts Annual periods beginning on or after 1 January 2023 IFRS 17 creates one accounting model for all insurance contracts in all jurisdictions that apply IFRS • IFRS 17 requires an entity to measure insurance contracts using updated estimates and assumptions that reflect the timing of cash flows and take into account any uncertainty relating to insurance contracts. • The financial statements of an entity will reflect the time value of money in estimated payments required to settle incurred claims. • Insurance contracts are required to be measured based only on the obligations created by the contracts.
+An entity will be required to recognise profits as an insurance service is delivered, rather than on receipt of premiums.
+An entity that elects • This standard replaces IFRS 4 Insurance Contracts. to apply the amendment applies it when it first applies IFRS 17 The amendment permits entities that first apply IFRS 17 and IFRS 9 at the same time to present comparative information about a financial asset as if the classification and measurement requirements of IFRS 9 had been applied to that financial asset before.
 The standard is not expected to have a material impact on the Group.
-IAS 1 Presentation of Financial Statements Annual periods beginning on or after 1 January 2023 Classification of Liabilities as Current or Non-current: Narrow-scope amendments to IAS 1 to clarify how to classify debt and other liabilities as current or non- current.
-Disclosure of Accounting Policies: The amendments require companies to disclose their material accounting policy information rather than their significant accounting policies, with additional guidance added to the Standard to explain how an entity can identify material accounting policy information with examples of when accounting policy information is likely to be material.

-The standard is not expected to have a material impact

-on the Group.
+IAS 1 Presentation of Annual periods beginning on or The standard is not expected to have a material impact on the Group.
+Financial Statements after 1 January 2023 Classification of Liabilities as Current or Non- current: Narrow-scope amendments to IAS 1 to clarify how to classify debt and other liabilities as current or non-current.
+Disclosure of Accounting Policies: The amendments require companies to disclose their material accounting policy information rather than their significant accounting policies, with additional guidance added to the standard to explain how an entity can identify material accounting policy information with examples of when accounting policy information is likely to be material.
+The standard is not expected to have a material impact on the Group.
+IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors Annual periods beginning on or after 1 January 2023 Disclosure Initiative: The amendments clarify and align the Definition of Accounting Estimates: The amendments clarify how companies should distinguish changes in accounting policies from changes in accounting estimates, by replacing the definition of a change in accounting estimates with a new definition of accounting estimates.
+Under the new definition, accounting estimates are "monetary amounts in financial statements that are subject to measurement uncertainty".
+The requirements for recognising the effect of change in accounting prospectively remain unchanged.
+The standard is not expected to have a material impact on the Group.